idrissneumann/demo-portainer-k8s/README.md

 Create a user password `admin` / `portainer1234` for example.

+## Deploy an app on portainer from docker-compose files

-The you can try to deploy the demo app from the docker-compose file on Kubernetes:
+You can try to deploy the demo app from the docker-compose file on Kubernetes:

 ![deployment-docker-compose](./img/deployment-docker-compose.png)